MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/system-requirements.md

 ## OS Requirements

 - The Windows container feature is only available on Windows Server 2016 (Core and with Desktop Experience), Windows 10 Professional and Enterprise (Anniversary Edition) and later.
-- The Hyper-V role must be installed before running Hyper-V Containers
+- The Hyper-V role must be installed before running Hyper-V isolated containers
-- Windows Server Container hosts must have Windows installed to c:\.
-This restriction does not apply if only Hyper-V Containers will be deployed.
+- Windows Server container hosts must have Windows installed to c:\.
+This restriction does not apply if only Hyper-V isolated containers will be deployed.

 ## Virtualized Container Hosts

-If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting Hyper-V Containers, nested virtualization will need to be enabled.
+If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting Hyper-V isolated containers, nested virtualization will need to be enabled.
 Nested virtualization has the following requirements:

 - At least 4 GB RAM available for the virtualized Hyper-V host.
 - Windows Server 2019, Windows Server version 1803, Windows Server version 1709, Windows Server 2016, or Windows 10 on the host system, and Windows Server (Full, Core) in the virtual machine.